 Linda Fruhvirtova vs. Anna Blinkova: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-Linda Fruhvirtova (No. 117 ranking) will take on Anna Blinkova (No. 40) in the Round of 16 of the WTA Ningbo, China Women Singles 2023 on Tuesday, September 26.
+Linda Fruhvirtova (No. 117 ranking) will face Anna Blinkova (No. 40) in the Round of 16 of the WTA Ningbo, China Women Singles 2023 on Wednesday, September 27.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!